-Pojawia się i znika / Appearing and Vanishing is a collage of fragments of works by the renowned Polish stage designer, who produced sets for nearly all of Krzysztof Warlikowski’s productions, and is a collaborator in his Nowy Teatr in Warsaw.
-Szczęśniak’s numerous drawings, sketches and fragments of stage and and costume design are interpreted anew by architect Aleksandra Wasilkowska
+Pojawia się i znika / Appearing and Vanishing is a collage of fragments of works by the renowned Polish stage designer, who has devised settings to nearly all of Krzysztof Warlikowski’s productions, and is his collaborator at the Nowy Teatr in Warsaw

 Małgorzata Szczęśniak is best known as the author of spaces and costumes in Warlikowski’s performaces.
 The artists have been working with each other since their student years.
 They have created over 40 productions on some of the world’s leading stages.
 Their (A)pollonia brought Szczęśniak the Best Stage Design of the 2009/2010 season Award, presented by the French Association of Theatre, Music and Dance Critics.

 The playwright-dramaturge Piotr Gruszczyński says of the artist’s work: